bachya/simplisafe-python/docs/usage.rst

 :meth:`API <simplipy.api.API>` object's normal operations (if, for instance, you have an application that runs for longer than an access token's lifespan); that is handled for you transparently.

+**VERY IMPORTANT NOTE: It is vitally important that you do not let these tokens leave your control.** If exposed, savvy attackers could use them to view and alter your system's state. **You have been warned; proper usage of these properties is solely your responsibility.**